Ground Beef Stroganoff Recipe

-I was talking to a friend who interviews people on video for a local on-line media publication.
+If you are, you’re not alone.
+I was recently talking to a friend who interviews people on video for a local on-line media publication.
 She had no experience when she started, but she accepted the challenge and went ahead and said yes.

 She could have failed.
 Most people aren’t that great behind the camera, and even if they are, they don’t have the finesse it takes to interview people.
 She discovered she had a talent for this, a real talent she never knew she had.

-Not afraid to put a spin on a classic, I developed a Ground Beef Stroganoff recipe with a twist for saving time and pots.
+In this recipe I put a spin on a classic and developed a Ground Beef Stroganoff recipe with a twist for saving time and pots.
 I used no boil lasagna noodles.
-Of course, you can use buttered noodles, (recipe coming), but we loved the way the noodles got crunchy on top.
+Of course, you can use buttered noodles, (recipe here), but we loved the way the noodles got crunchy on top.

 Ground beef is quite a departure in this dish, but an easy and delicious one.
 The fat from the ground beef will bring great flavor, as well as the Worcestershire, onions, garlic and mushrooms, thyme and parsley.
 The best part, the sour cream, brings the comfort factor.